 71. Respona

-Respona is an all-in-one blogger outreach platform outfitted with all of the necessary tools to set up and launch an email campaign of any kind, be it for link building, digital PR, marketing, or even sales.
+Respona is an all-in-one blogger outreach platform outfitted with all the necessary tools to set up and launch link-building, digital PR, marketing, or even sales campaigns.

 72. Nomvo

 Nomvo is designed to help people who don’t know anything about digital marketing to do digital marketing like pros.
-The platform is dedicated to making sure that people who need help trying to achieve a worthwhile and stable ROI in the digital marketing space have an easy time doing just that.
+The platform ensures that people requiring a worthwhile and stable ROI in digital marketing get it.

 Pricing: Upon request